In This Article

 Which Step in Root Canal Therapy Takes Place First

 Root canal refers to the innermost part of your tooth housing the pulp chamber and sensory nerves.
-Root canal therapy is a procedure in which the infected pulp tissue and the dead nerve is removed from the tooth through an access hole.
+Root canal therapy is a procedure in which the infected pulp tissue and the dead nerve are removed from the tooth through an access hole.
 Root canal therapy is an incredibly important procedure that saves around 17 million teeth every year.
 You must be wondering if root canal therapy qualifies as general dental care and what type of dentist performs root canal therapy.
 In this article, we discuss how a dentist performs root canal therapy and other information you need about root canals.

 Do most dentists know how to do root canals?

 Root canal therapy can be done by a general dentist or an endodontist.
 Both dentists and endodontists know how to perform root canals — however, endodontists are specialists in root canals.
 When you consult your general dental care clinic, they’ll examine your teeth and determine if the general dentist can give you a root canal or if you need an endodontist.
 Generally speaking, endodontists are brought in for complicated root canal procedures.

 The following are some of the ways in which endodontists differ from general dentists:

 - In order to become an endodontist, the dentist must go through two to three years of additional education after dental school.
 During this additional education, they have to focus on studying dental pulp diseases specifically.

 - Endodontists focus on treatments of the pulp chamber specifically.
 As a result, they perform an average of 25 root canals per week, while dentists only do about two per week.
 As such, endodontists are far more experienced and skilled than general dentists, which is why they’ve brought in for some of the most complicated root canal requirements.

 - Endodontists also specialize in providing numbing medications and pain relief.
 They ensure that the entire treatment is painless and that you don’t experience much pain or discomfort either during or after the treatment.